Unified Facilities Criteria Program

-The UFC program is administered by the United States Army Corps of Engineers (HQUSACE), Naval Facilities Engineering Command (NAVFAC), and the Air Force Civil Engineer Center (AFCEC).
-Additional information may be obtained by using the pull down menu under each of the logos above.
-Numerous working groups with one or more technical experts from each participating organization develop the technical publications.
+The Department of Defense (DoD) initiated the Unified Facilities Criteria Program to unify all technical criteria (UFCs) and guide specifications (UFGS) pertaining to planning, design, construction, and operation and maintenance of real property facilities.
+The program streamlines the military criteria system by eliminating duplication of information, increasing reliance on private-sector standards, and creating a more efficient criteria development and publishing process.
+Administered by the United States Army Corps of Engineers (HQUSACE), Naval Facilities Engineering Systems Command (NAVFAC), and the Air Force Civil Engineer Center (AFCEC), the UFC Program organizes numerous working groups with one or more experts from each participating organization to develop the technical publications.
 Further information on the UFC program can be found in MIL-STD-3007 and in the UFC program report from the last fiscal year.
-UFC 1-300-01 and UFC 1-300-02 provide information on developing UFC documents.
+UFC 1-300-01 and UFC 1-300-02 also provide information on developing UFC documents.
 Read More

-Though unification of all DOD criteria is the ultimate goal, there are instances when a particular document may not apply to all services, or some documents may have not been fully revised to reflect all service requirements before being issued in the UFC system.
-In these instances, the UFC document number will be followed by an alpha-designator, such as UFC 1-300-09N.
-Alpha-designators are as follows:
+Previously, each service had its own publishing system resulting in criteria being disseminated in different formats.
+UFC and UFGS documents have a uniform format and a standardized numbering scheme.
+Though unification of all DOD criteria is the ultimate goal, there are instances when a particular document may not apply to all services, or some documents may have not been fully revised to reflect all service requirements before being issued in the system.
+See the introduction to the UFC and UFGS document libraries for more information.

 The documents below are available as Adobe Acrobat PDFs.